OpenPrinting/libppd/INSTALL.md

-# OpenPrinting libppd v2.1b1 Installation Guide
+# OpenPrinting libppd v2.1.0 Installation Guide

 ## Overview

-This guide provides instructions for compiling and installing OpenPrinting libppd version 2.0.0 from source code.
+This guide provides instructions for compiling and installing OpenPrinting libppd from source code.
 For more details, refer to "README.md" and for a change log, see "CHANGES.md".

 ### Before You Begin